In this course, participants will learn the basic characteristics and importance of entrepreneurship.

 - Presentations of the participants’ schools;

-- Introduction to Entrepreneurship: What is entrepreneurship?
+- Introduction to the subject: What is entrepreneurship?
 Who are entrepreneurs?

 - Key Competences for Lifelong Learning.

 - The principles of financial literacy;